Retail sales, Great Britain: January 2025

 Retail sales pounds data

-Total sales and average weekly spending estimates for each retail sector in Great Britain in the thousands (British pounds).
+Total sales and average weekly spending estimates for each retail sector in Great Britain in thousands of pounds.

 Retail Sales Index internet sales